 If you do not consent to your data being processed in this way, we may be unable to provide the information requested.
 Users have the right to update their details and change their permissions at any point and the SFT wants this to be as easy as possible.

 To do this please follow the link at the end of the newsletter which says ‘Update subscription preferences’.
 If you wish to unsubscribe from a mailing list or newsletter you can click the unsubscribe button at the bottom of the email.

 Information you give us

 This includes personal data:

-- That may be contained in a video, photograph, comment, a job or volunteering opportunity, news article, or other content or submission you post to our website, send via email or social media;
+> Any data that may be contained in a video, photograph, comment, a job, or volunteering opportunity, news article, or other content or submission you post to our website, send via email or social media; and

-- That may be contained in a video, photograph or other media, taken by an SFT member of staff, for example at one of our events (this will only ever be shared with your consent);
+> Any data that may be contained in a video, photograph, or other media, taken by an SFT member of staff, for example at one of our events (this will only ever be shared with your consent).

 Information from social networking sites